bobbylight/RSTAUI/distfiles/readme.txt

      org.fife.rsta.ui.demo.RSTAUIDemoApp

   It is a simple example of using the Find, Replace, and Go To Line dialogs.
-  It currently does not demo "Mark All".
+  It currently does not demo the "Mark All" functionality of searching, or the Text File Properties dialog.

 * Feedback